DesignLedDublin/dailyplate/README.md

 # Features Left to Implement

-* A quiz page will be added to enable people to find their colour style for their home.
 * As a future enhancement, the contact form will be updated with javascript to send an email to DesignLed when submit is clicked.

 &nbsp;